There’s a huge variety of campgrounds in the Florida Keys.

 There is a dog run for dog walking and exercise.
 There is a two pet limit with a combined pet weight limit of 50 lbs.

 There are many things to do near Long Key, including the Dolphin Research Center and Long Key State Park.

 |Mile Marker||Mile Marker 20|

-It is not oceanfront, and does not have ocean access.
-But, it does sit on a large 7-acre saltwater lake, so there is some water ambience.
+This RV park is not oceanfront, and does not have ocean access.
+But, it does sit on a large 7-acre saltwater lake, so there is some waterfront ambience.

-The park has 99 RV campsites, including some pull-thru sites.
-Sites have full hookups, including sewer and 30 or 50 amp electrical service.
-Some sites only have 50 amp.
-There is a propane refill service on-site.
+The park has several dozen RV campsites, including some pull-thru sites.
+Sites have full hookups, including sewer and various sites offer 20, 30 or 50 amp electrical service.

-The park also has 3 park model tiny houses for rent.
+The park also has several park model tiny houses for rent.

 There is a fishing dock and a heated pool.